nadrane/blog/source/_posts/build-your-own-regex.md

 ## Matching Same Length Strings

-Now we want to add support for patterns and text strings of arbitrary length.
-For now, let's only consider a pattern/text of the same length.
+Now we want to add support for patterns and text strings of greater length.
+For now, let's only consider a pattern/text pair of the same length.
 I happen to know that the solution lends itself very naturally to recursion, so we will use it here.
-We are going to want to repeatedly invokes `matchOne` on successive characters in the inputed strings.
+We are going to want to repeatedly invoke `matchOne` on successive pairs of characters from the pattern/text combination.

 ```js
 function match(pattern, text) {